UCL-Biosciences/Biosciences-Comp-Support/README.md

 - [The Proteomics Research Translational Technology Platform](https://www.ucl.ac.uk/medical-sciences/divisions/cancer/translational-technology-platforms/proteomics-research-translational-technology-platform) for all things relating to proteomics analysis.
 - [UCL's Imaging STP](https://www.ucl.ac.uk/science-technology-platforms/imaging) covers a huge range of imaging-related instruments, expertise, and training.

+Support technicians by recognising their contributions to research!
+[Here](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/ucl-fairattributionguideline-final-jan25-7jul25.pdf) is some information about fair attribution in papers and funding.